der-tkw/traktforalfred/README.md

 *Trakt for Alfred* is a workflow for [Alfred v2] that allows you to search for movies and tv shows on [trakt.tv], check out current trends and manage your personal libraries.

 ### Under Construction
 I'm currently in the process of porting everything to trakt.tv API v2.
-At the end of June v1 will be disabled.
-I'm hoping to provide a new version until then.
+At the end of June v1 will be disabled. ~~I'm hoping to provide a new version until then.~~ I obviously failed.
+New goal: 2016.

 ### Version
 2.0.0 beta